joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/23/travel/luxury-hotel-experiences-non-guest.html

 **How Scientists Contained a Threat That Could Have Destroyed Humanity**\
 `A half-century ago, scientists and lawyers agreed to strict self-regulation in DNA research to avoid catastrophe.
-But it took enforcement to really stop them.`\
+Can A.I. follow the same model?`\
 https://www.nytimes.com/2026/09/23/us/asilomar-dna-ai-self-regulation-laws.html

 **‘The Love Hypothesis’ Review: Steady Results From a Fake Relationship**\